 Leverage trading also involves risks and drawbacks you need to learn about.
 Here are the most important cons of leverage trading:

-• Excessive Risk: Think of leverage in trading as a multiplier.
+- Excessive Risk: Think of leverage in trading as a multiplier.
 Just like it can magnify your returns, it can also easily amplify your losses, leading to fast, excessive capital loss.
 Even if you would’ve lost $10 on an unleveraged trade, you might overleverage and turn this $10 into thousands.
 As a result, it’s important to fully develop and test a risk management strategy before you indulge in leverage trading.

-• Possibility of Margin Call and Liquidation: As mentioned above, when your account balance reaches below the margin requirement level in your broker, the broker will send you a margin call, an alert that leaves you with two options.
+- Possibility of Margin Call and Liquidation: As mentioned above, when your account balance reaches below the margin requirement level of your broker, the broker will send you a margin call, an alert that leaves you with two options.
 You could either inject more money into your account or close your trades.
 Depending on how much below the margin requirement you are, you can determine how much money you need to deposit into your account or how many trades you need to close.
 To do so, use a margin or leverage trading calculator.
 But remember, if you fail to take action in a timely manner, your broker will liquidate your trades on your behalf, leading to significant losses.

-• High Fees and Interest Rates: Leverage trading involves borrowing money from your broker, which has its own costs.
+- High Fees and Interest Rates: Leverage trading involves borrowing money from your broker, which has its own costs.
 You should be aware of the costs and interest rates associated with the leverage you use.
 It’s also important to choose a broker that offers competitive fees and rates so you can spend your money on actual trades and not on bureaucratic fees.

 Leverage Trading Risk Management Techniques